 Steps to enable this option:

-- In your Shopify admin, click Online Store option from the left menu.
+- In your Shopify admin, click the Online Store option from the left menu.

 - Click Preferences > Customer privacy section.

-- Click Limit tracking for customers in Europe checkbox to enable it.
+- Click the Collected after consent checkbox to enable it.

 Tracking limitation by Shopify